 In August 2016, the FASB issued ASU 2016-15 Statement of Cash Flows (Topic 230), Classification of Certain Cash Receipts and Cash Payments.
 The standard provides specific guidance over eight identified cash flow issues in order to reduce diversity in practice over the presentation and classification of certain types of cash receipts and cash payments.
 The effective date of the standard will be for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017 and early adoption is permitted.
 Entities should apply the standard using a retrospective transition method to each period presented.
-The Company is currently evaluating the new guidance to determine the impact it may have on its Consolidated Financial Statements.
+The Company does not anticipate that the adoption of this standard will result in a material impact to the presentation of the Consolidated Statements of Cash Flows.